schneems/schneems/_posts/2017-05-08-stopping-the-death-spiral-of-indecision.md

 A ProCon doc might not solve all your problems, but hopefully it will be enough to loosen your problem solving engine when it's seized up.
 It's a lightweight process that has worked wonders for me over the years.
 When your email threads start to drag on, or your issues go stale for weeks, it's a convenient tool to have in your back pocket.

-Pros: A ProCon doc helps unblock development discussions.
+- Pros: A ProCon doc helps unblock development discussions.
-Cons: It's not a magic bullet, also requires typing.
+- Cons: It's not a magic bullet, also requires typing.

+> 2022 update: I still use this technique to this day, however instead of listing pros and cons I now try to list consequences.
+This subtle change forces me to consider what would change divorced from my judgment of the change.
+I can still use language to indicate my views but one persons pro might be another's con.
+Here's a [real world example of using this type of decision document in an open source issue](https://github.com/buildpacks/lifecycle/issues/884#issuecomment-1191800955).
+I find this change impacts even interactions at work with product managers.
+Iused to say "we can't do this" which is absolutist and hadds no value.
+I've found it's much more helpful to instead say "here are the consequences if we did that."